MystenLabs/mysten-infra/crates/telemetry-subscribers/README.md

 Enabling this layer can only be done programmatically, by passing in a Prometheus registry to `TelemetryConfig`.

+### Span levels vs log levels

+What spans are included for Jaeger output, automatic span latencies, etc.?
+These are controlled by the `span_level` config attribute, or the `TS_SPAN_LEVEL` environment variable.
+Note that this is separate from `RUST_LOG`, so that you can separately control the logging verbosity from the level of spans that are to be recorded and traced.

 ### Live async inspection / Tokio Console

 [Tokio-console](https://github.com/tokio-rs/console) is an awesome CLI tool designed to analyze and help debug Rust apps using Tokio, in real time!
 It relies on a special subscriber.